 The figure on the next page shows clearly the results for Germany.

-The lines depict CO2 emissions from road transport as calculated as tailpipe emissions (with biofuels and the use of electricity accounting for 0 tailpipe emissions).
-The current policy is depicted in the base case scenario (blue line).
-If maximizing biofuel utilization, CO2 emissions can be further reduced (green line).
+The lines depict CO2 emissions from road transport as calculated as tailpipe emissions (with biofuels and the use of electricity accounting for zero tailpipe emissions).
+The current policy is depicted in the base case scenario (light green line).
+If maximizing biofuel utilization, CO2 emissions can be further reduced (dark green line).
 The effect of electrification alone is about as large as the effect of the current moderate biofuels utilization.
-While with the maximum use of biofuels and electrification together, full decarbonization can almost be reached by 2050, Germany’s target for 2030 of reducing CO2 emissions to around 30 to 40 million tons per year will be missed by far.
+With the maximum use of biofuels and electrification together, full decarbonization can almost be reached by 2050.
+Germany’s target for 2030 of reducing CO2 emissions to around 30 to 40 million tons per year will be missed by far.